kojix2/cry-wasm/README.md

    1. Add Crystal type restrictions to the Ruby source code to generate a Crystal code block.
    1. Cry::Wasm stores the Crystal code block.
 1. The Crystal compiler and wasm-ld compile the Crystal code into WebAssembly.
-   1. Call the `cry_wasm` method to build the crystal code blocks.
+   1. Call the `cry_build` method to build the crystal code blocks.
 1. The compiled byte_code is read, and an instance of Wasmer/Wasmtime is created.
 1. The target methods are dynamically redefined to call Wasmer/Wasmtime functions.